 It’s winter!
 Who’d be out biking?
 In Monterey County, lots of people.

-In this post are forty of the many folks out “braving winter”–bicycling the City of Monterey on a brisk morning.
+Here’s a gallery of some folks out “braving winter”–bicycling the City of Monterey on a brisk December morning.

 Below this photo gallery are winter holiday tips too.